 Assuming FDA approval, Twirla will be the first product that we commercialize.
 The rest of our pipeline of products are in earlier stages of clinical development and will require additional clinical and product development and funding in order to advance towards commercialization, which could take considerable time.
-If Twirla is not approved, our ability to advance our pipeline would be significantly adversely affected.
-In addition, we will require additional capital for the commercial launch of Twirla.
+If Twirla is not approved, our business, results of operations and ability to advance our pipeline, would be significantly adversely affected.
+In addition, we will require additional capital for the validation of our commercial manufacturing process and commercial launch of Twirla, if approved.
 Our ability to generate revenues and become profitable will depend in large part on the commercial success of Twirla.
-Potential prescribers of Twirla include physicians, nurse practitioners (NPs), physician's assistants (PAs) and pharmacists.
-Registered Pharmacists (RPh) are authorized to prescribe contraceptives in some states currently, and others have pending legislation that would allow pharmacists to prescribe contraceptives.
+Potential prescribers of Twirla include physicians, nurse practitioners, or NPs, physician's assistants, or Pas, and pharmacists.
+Registered Pharmacists, or RPh, are authorized to prescribe contraceptives in some states currently, and others have pending legislation that would allow pharmacists to prescribe contraceptives.
 If Twirla or any other product that we commercialize in the future does not gain an adequate level of acceptance among prescribers, patients and third parties, we may not generate significant product revenues or become profitable.
-Market acceptance of Twirla, and any other product that we commercialize, by prescribers, patients and third party payors will depend on a number of factors, some of which are beyond our control, including:
+Market acceptance of Twirla, and any other product that we commercialize, by prescribers, patients and third-party payors will depend on a number of factors, some of which are beyond our control, including:

-- Efficacy, safety and other potential advantages of our product candidates in relation to alternative treatments; - Relative convenience and ease of administration of our product candidates; - Availability of adequate coverage or reimbursement of our product candidates by third parties, such as insurance companies and other payors, and by government healthcare programs, including Medicare, Medicaid and state health insurance exchanges; - Prevalence and severity of adverse events associated with our product candidates; - Cost of our product candidates in relation to alternative treatments, including generic products; - Extent and strength of our third-party manufacturer and supplier support; - Extent and strength of our marketing and distribution support; - Limitations or warnings contained in our product's FDA approved labeling; and - Distribution and use restrictions imposed by the FDA or to which we agree as part of a mandatory REMS or voluntary risk management plan.
+- Efficacy, safety and other potential advantages of our product candidates in relation to alternative treatments; - Relative convenience and ease of administration of our product candidates; - Availability of adequate coverage or reimbursement of our product candidates by third parties, such as insurance companies and other payors, and by government healthcare programs, including Medicare, Medicaid and state health insurance exchanges; - Prevalence and severity of adverse events associated with our product candidates; - Cost of our product candidates in relation to alternative treatments, including generic products; - Extent and strength of our third-party manufacturer and supplier support and ability to meet our market demand; - Extent and strength of our marketing and distribution support; - Limitations or warnings contained in our product's FDA approved labeling; and - Distribution and use restrictions imposed by the FDA or to which we agree as part of a mandatory REMS or voluntary risk management plan.

 For example, if Twirla is approved by the FDA, prescribers and patients may not be immediately receptive to a transdermal contraceptive system, as opposed to a pill or any other method, and may be slow to adopt it as an accepted treatment for the prevention of pregnancy.
 In addition, even though we believe Twirla has significant advantages over other treatment options, because no head-to-head trials comparing Twirla to the competing approved patch product have been conducted, the prescribing information approved by the FDA may not contain claims that Twirla is safer or more effective than the currently approved patch product, or other claims that may be necessary for successful marketing of Twirla.
 Accordingly, we will not be permitted to promote Twirla, if approved, for any comparative advantages to the currently marketed contraceptive patch.
-The availability of numerous inexpensive generic forms of contraceptive products may also limit acceptance of Twirla among prescribers, patients and third party payors, we may not generate significant product revenues or become profitable.
+The availability of numerous inexpensive generic forms of contraceptive products may also limit acceptance of Twirla among prescribers, patients and third-party payors.
+If Twirla does not achieve an adequate level of acceptance among prescribers, patients and third-party payors, we may not generate significant product revenues or become profitable.